Educational · 90s & 2000s · Ranked

 What earns lower scores in the educational category: shows that confused entertainment-with-facts-attached for educational programming, and shows whose music-and-pacing structure was optimized for the affect of learning without the content.
 The rubric is unmoved by category claims; it measures the actual Educational Value transfer.

-19 titles · ranked by IQ Score
+17 titles · ranked by TVI Kids

 -